AdobeDocs/experience-manager-64.en/help/forms/using/wip/setup-mutual-authentication-for-aem-forms-on-jee.md

 discoiquuid: 09311db3-34b6-4463-8a93-8382e7bba5ba
 ---

-# DO NOT PUBLISH Set up Mutual Authentication for AEM Forms on JEE{#do-not-publish-set-up-mutual-authentication-for-aem-forms-on-jee}
+# DO NOT PUBLISH Set up Mutual Authentication for AEM Forms on JEE {#do-not-publish-set-up-mutual-authentication-for-aem-forms-on-jee}

 Mutual authentication is a security process in which both the clients and server authenticate each other's identities before actual communication occurs.
 With mutual authentication, a connection can occur only when the client trusts the digital certificate of the server and the server trusts the certificate of the client.
 In this way, a client and a server are certain that they are connecting with legitimate entities and severing content for legitimate purposes.
 For more information about mutual authentication, see [an Introduction to Mutual Authentication](https://www.codeproject.com/Articles/326574/An-Introduction-to-Mutual-SSL-Authentication).